 Today Mariette has a question:

 It’s not just retailers – I actually don’t know what to say to any kind of buyer.
 I’m scared it’ll just sound like shameless self-promotion.
-I want to make things happen for my business but I can’t seem to get past this and it’s making me sad.”
+I want to make things happen for my business but I can’t seem to get past this and it’s making me sad.
+Any thoughts?

-I do indeed have some thoughts, but bear with me while I wrap you in this blanket, hand you this cup of hot chocolate and put this kitten on your knee.
+I do indeed have some thoughts, but first I’m going to I wrap you in this blanket, hand you this cup of hot chocolate and put this kitten on your knee.

 He’s contractually obliged to curl up and purr in a comforting manner.